American Registry of Radiologic Technologists – Everything You Need to Know About ARRT

 - Applications are to be filed with ARRT in a format and manner established by the organization.
 There will also be an application fee whose sum is fixed by the Board of Trustees.

-- Certification and registration is renewable yearly as long as an individual continues to meet the requirements described in the ARRT Rules and Regulations.
-The individual is also expected to fulfill other requirements as set by the Board of Trustees from time to time.
+- Certification and registration is renewable yearly as long as an individual meets the requirements described in the ARRT Rules and Regulations.
+The individual is also expected to fulfill other requirements the Board of Trustees sets occasionally.

 - An individual may have their certification and registration reinstated if he/she meets the ARRT’s requirements for reinstatement.